harsh12chauhan/texteditor/README.md

 * Enter 6 for deleting a particuler data
 * Enter 7 for dispaly all the data
 * Enter 8 for saving the data permanently
+* Enter 10 for undo
+* Enter 11 for redo
-* Enter 11 for seeing the data from file
+* Enter 12 for seeing the data from file
 * Enter 9  for exit.

 These are some query commands, with this command you can use this texteditor.